 Step 1: Set review targets

 We have seen that both Google and consumers expect a fairly extensive batch of reviews, with positive new reviews joining them consistently.
 We’ve also heard that local consumers want to see a minimum of 10 reviews before they feel they can trust a business – but only factor in reviews from the last two weeks in their decision-making process.
-This can lead you to set unrealistic targets which is a quick path to becoming demoralized and giving up on your review generation strategy.
+This can lead you to set unrealistic targets which is a quick path to becoming demoralized and giving up on your review profile strategy.

 If this is your first time building an online review profile, you’ll need to be realistic.
 The size of business and client base needs to be taken into account, too.
 If you’re a small, niche business making holiday decorations by hand, for example, targeting five new reviews each day probably isn’t going to work for you.
 But aiming for five per week may do.